cppitems/cppitems/items/019/item.md

   /*b*/ Widget /*x*/ w2(5, 6, 7);
 }
 ```
+> Why are base classes initialized before members?
+> - more-derived types might already want to utilize the state of their "base-part" during initialization

 ## Destruction
-The destruction sequence starts with the execution of the destructor body of the most derived type followed by
+The destruction sequence starts with the execution of the destructor body of the derived class, followed by
 - the destructors of non-static members (in reverse order of construction)
 - the destructors of base classes (in reverse order of construction)